paulhibbitts/top-10-docsify-this-tips/README.md

 ## Advanced Web Page Builder

-Unlock advanced customization options like merging Navbar items into the Sidebar or setting detailed rendering preferences using the advanced=true URL parameter.
+- Unlock advanced customization options like merging Navbar items into the Sidebar or setting detailed rendering preferences using the advanced=true URL parameter.

-## Automatic "Edit This Page" Links
+## Multilingual Sites

-Add an "Edit this Page" link to your GitHub or Codeberg-hosted content for collaborative editing, which is customizable using the edit-link, edit-link-text, or edit-link-emoji URL parameters.
+- Support multiple languages using subfolders with content in each language, including a custom Sidebar, Navbar and Footers.